 One of our Getaway Girls, Megan had a lamindectomy (back surgery) some years ago.
 She was understandably hesitant about getting her feet off the ground and was not feeling confident about swinging upside down like the rest of the class.
 However, with gentle encouragement from Arianne and our group support, Megan overcame her fear and let go.
 With happy shrieks, she too was hanging upside down like bats ready for sleep.

 By the end of the class we were sweating.
 Rock star Pink’s trainer Dreya Weber says antigravity yoga is a great method to achieving fitness.
 “Antigravity yoga is a gentler approach to aerials, where you can do all the moves, without needing a tremendous amount of upper body strength.”

-The class was over.
-A feeling of comfort and peace overcame me as we gently swung in our silk cocoon.
+Our class was over.
+I felt comfort and peace as we gently swung in our silk cocoon.
 My aerial couch was rocking me to sleep.
 When Arianne brought us back to the present, I resisted waking from my reverie, not wanting to leave my snug cocoon.

 “Antigravity yoga is so effective at aligning your spine, after a class, you grow taller,” says Christopher Harrison.

 Not sure if I was any taller after my first class, but I felt an incredible sense of achievement.
 We all did.
 Floating supported only by soft silk is sublime.
 It’s an experience we should all try and one I won’t forget.
 Just be prepared to step outside of your yoga comfort zone.

 A chance to defy gravity, but stay on planet earth.